Jason-Custer/marvel-snap-comic-website/README.md

     * Displays Marvel Snap variants alongside their corresponding comic book cover art.
 * **Card and Variant Data:**
     * Fetches card and variant data from the Marvel Snap Zone API.
+* **Comic Book Origins:**
+    * Displays links and information related to the comic book origins of the variants.
 * **Search and Filtering:**
     * Allows users to search and filter cards and variants.
 * **Image Galleries:**